Twint-AG/twint-magento-extension/README.md

 bin/magento cache:clean && bin/magento cache:flush
 ```
 ## Configuration
-1. **Navigate to TWINT Settings**:
+1. **Navigate to TWINT settings**:
-In your Magento admin panel, and select **TWINT** from the main left sidebar.
+In your Magento admin panel, select **TWINT** from the main left sidebar.
 2. **Set Up TWINT Credentials**:
 Under the **TWINT Credentials** section, upload your TWINT certificate file and provide the necessary account details, including API credentials, to complete the integration setup.
 3. **Configure Payment Methods**:
 Navigate to **TWINT Checkout** and **TWINT Express Checkout** sections to configure the available payment options.
-Customize settings such as payment flow, button placement for Express Checkout, and other relevant details based on your store’s needs.
+Customize settings such as payment flow, button placement for Express Checkout, and other relevant details according to your store’s needs.
 4. **Save Configuration**:
-After completing the setup in each section, ensure to click **Save** to apply the changes.
+After completing the setup in each section, click **Save** to apply the changes.

 ## Usage
 Once installed and configured, TWINT will appear as a payment option in your Magento store during checkout.
-Customers can select TWINT, either for the full checkout process or via the streamlined **Express Checkout** button.
+Customers can select TWINT, either for the full regular checkout process or via the streamlined **Express Checkout** button.

 ## Support